CEDAR VALLEY HOSPICE

 Executive Team Members

-Michaela Vandersee, Chief Executive officer
+Michaela Vandersee, Chief Executive Officer

 Michaela Vandersee is the Chief Executive Officer of Cedar Valley Hospice, a not-for-profit hospice & palliative care organization serving nearly 1,000 patients and families per year in Northeast Iowa since 1979.
 Michaela is passionate about upholding the Cedar Valley Hospice mission: To Enrich Lives with Knowledge, Respect and Compassionate Care.
 She oversees all organizational operations, including compliance, leading the management team in strategic and operational planning and ensuring all decisions made are in the best interest of patients and families served.